BlairLi/Attuned/README.md

 - Install the Transporter app from the Mac App Store.
 - Open Transporter and log in with your Apple Developer Account.
-- Drag and drop the .ipa file into Transporter.
+- Drag and drop the .ipa (downloaded from expo) file into Transporter.
 - Click Deliver to upload the build.

 4. TestFlight Setup